keefmarshall/spring-jms-amqp-demo/README.md

 This is currently untested against Azure, assumed to work as it reuses code from the blog post.
 The Azure `namespace` is not set in code, presumably it is part of the host connection URL supplied?

+In order to use a self-signed certificate on the local Broker-J instance, I have included a very crude "trust all" SSL Context.
+This is only enabled if the config property `amqp.trustAllCerts` is set and should *never* be used in production, or when talking to Azure Service Bus in general - only for development purposes against Broker-J.

 References
 ----------